 Slow Cooker Recipe for Turkey Wings

-During other times of the year, I don't have much of an appetite for turkey except for a good turkey wing.
+Besides for Thanksgiving day, during other times of the year, I don't have much of an appetite for turkey except for a good turkey wing.

 - Two fresh or thawed turkey wings

 - Take the turkey wings, rinse them well with water, and pat dry.

 - Season very generously with a variety of seasonings.
 I never use just salt and pepper but rather a multitude of seasonings for very flavorful meat.
 (Hey, if Kentucky Fried Chicken aka KFC can use 13 special herbs and spices, why not me?)